-- I’ll say this again, put humanity first, period.
-Aside from checking in with your network, listen, be empathetic and be prepared to adapt
+- Put humanity first, period.
+Aside from checking in with your network, listen, be empathetic, and be prepared to adapt.

-- For PR pros, don’t be an ambulance chaser doing unnecessary marketing and PR campaigns that blatantly attempt to take advantage of the situation.
-Yes, while many in the media are focusing their coverage area on COVID 19 developments, be a resource only if you have something of value to contribute to the stories and not with the intent to create your own story.
-For a service provider, you likely have information on Internet traffic use while more than a third of every American work from home.
+- For PR pros, don’t be an ambulance chaser doing unnecessary marketing and PR campaigns that blatantly attempt to take advantage of the COVID-19 crisis.
+Be a resource only if you have something of value to contribute.
+For example, if you’re a service provider, you likely have information on Internet traffic patterns and activity that can be valuable to a reporter.

-- Take advantage of video, or web, conferencing tools such as Zoom to connect with clients and employees.
+- Take advantage of video conferencing tools such as Zoom to connect with clients and employees.
 Some of the more extraverted clients and employees are likely missing the lack of socialization and will appreciate the face-to-face connection.

 - Be prepared to adjust, help a client, and show your value beyond being a PR professional.
-Make sure you’re regularly asking how to improve and make proactive recommendations on where you can add value.
+Ensure you’re regularly asking how to improve and make proactive recommendations on where you can add value.

 - Remind clients of the importance of being ready for the rebound.
-It may take longer than we had hoped but keep stakeholders focused on the future and work with them to prepare when the social distancing event is lifted
+It may take longer than we had hoped but keep stakeholders focused on the future and work with them to prepare when the economy opens up again.

-- Learn and adapt — like in any catastrophic event we have an opportunity to learn, adapt, and be better, be more efficient, and, more importantly, to put humanity first.
+- Learn and adapt — like in any catastrophic event, we can learn, adapt, and be better, be more efficient, and, more importantly, put humanity first.

-As we’ve learned from other adversities, whether natural disasters or financial crises, this too will make us stronger, better and more likely to adapt to doing things differently.
+As we’ve learned from other adversities, whether natural disasters or financial crises, this will make us stronger, better, and more likely to adapt to doing things differently.